balajivis/BrahmaSumm-Community-Edition/README.md

 **BrahmaSumm** is an advanced document summarization and visualization tool designed to streamline document management, knowledge base creation, and chatbot enhancement.
 By leveraging cutting-edge chunking and clustering techniques, BrahmaSumm reduces token usage sent to Large Language Models (LLMs) by up to 99%, while maintaining the quality of content.
 The tool provides intuitive document processing, stunning visualizations, and efficient querying across multiple formats.

-Look at your documents in an whole another way!
+Automatically identify themes and look at your documents in an whole another way!
 <p align="center">
   <img src="images/umap.png" />
 </p>